Y-V-H/Y-V-H.github.io/README.md

 ## 🚀 What it does

-Local Spotter helps users find places nearby — sports facilities, art schools, libraries, coworking spaces and more — by filtering categories on an interactive map.
+Local Spotter is a map-based application designed to help people explore neighborhoods and discover nearby places such as sports facilities, schools, libraries, parks, and coworking spaces.

 Key features:
 - **20+ categories** across Sport, Creative, Education and Infrastructure
 - **Click on any marker** to see address, phone, website and wheelchair accessibility
-- **Cluster view** — markers group automatically at lower zoom levels
+- **Cluster view** - automatically groups markers at lower zoom levels
-- **Multi-config build** — the project supports multiple regional deployments via separate build scripts (`npm run build:pl` / `npm run build:by`).
+- **Multi-config build** - the project supports multiple regional deployments via separate build scripts (`npm run build:pl` / `npm run build:by`).
   Demo links for both versions are above.
-- **OSM mirror fallback** — requests automatically retry across 3 mirrors; user sees an error only when all mirrors are unavailable
+- **Own API** - normalized POI data served from a dedicated backend; Overpass calls and mirror fallback are handled server-side, so the user sees neither latency spikes nor mirror errors
-- **Responsive** — works on desktop and mobile
+- **Responsive** - works on desktop and mobile
 ---

 ## 🛠️ Tech Stack